beetbox/beets/docs/plugins/limit.rst

 So why does the query prefix exist?
 Because it composes with any other query-based API or plugin (see :doc:`/reference/query`).
-For example, you can use the query prefix in ``smartplaylists`` (see :doc:`/plugins/ smartplaylists`) to limit the number of tracks in a smart playlist for applications like most played and recently added.
+For example, you can use the query prefix in ``smartplaylists`` (see :doc:`/plugins/smartplaylists`) to limit the number of tracks in a smart playlist for applications like most played and recently added.

 Configuration
 =============